Head of Department: Mr. Ben MacGregor

 Within the Upper Years, a love of learning combined with a strong sense of independence is encouraged.
 Students take pride in their achievements, which are celebrated accordingly.

 By the end of Upper School, Year 6 students will have experienced several transition sessions preparing them for life in the secondary school.
-Visits to the secondary school, and from specialist teachers from our Secondary Department, permit Year 6 to experience lessons in that setting and begin to develop relationships with their teachers.
-This demystifies secondary school and ensures that there is no lack of confidence in negotiating this challenging transition.
-We hope that our Year 6 graduates will have discovered their personal strengths; they will be self-confident, self-disciplined and capable of facing the challenges of education in the 21st century.
+Visits from specialist teachers from our Secondary Department, and where permitted, visits to the Secondary school Year 6 to experience lessons in that setting and begin to develop relationships with their teachers.
+These experiences demystify the secondary school and ensure that there is no lack of confidence in negotiating this challenging transition.
+As with many events throughout the year, this transition process also includes our parents, who are an essential part of our learning community, invited to events including parent information sessions.

 ‘SES has helped my children reach their full potential.
 It’s inclusivity, with a nurturing community and rigorous academic standards make it ahead of its counterparts.
 As a parent, I have been closely involved with the school and have seen teachers and supporting staff trying their best to provide education of the highest standards to every child in the school.
 SES has been the best investment for my children.’